dorfman/gop-dropout-polling/README.md

 This was my final project for a Data Science class.

 ## Viewing
 On mobile, GitHub displays the raw json that Python notebooks are written on.
 Need to view in desktop mode for GitHub to run a .ipynb file.
+For concise display of final results, go to [Display.ipynb](https://github.com/dorfman/gop-dropout-polling/blob/master/Display.ipynb)

 ## Running
 Run .ipynb files on [Jupyter](http://jupyter.org/).